nestjs/docs.nestjs.com/content/recipes/prisma.md

 This command creates a new `prisma` directory with the following contents:

 - `schema.prisma`: Specifies your database connection and contains the database schema
-- `.env`: A [dotenv](https://github.com/motdotla/dotenv) file, typically used to store your database credentials in an environment variable
+- `.env`: A [dotenv](https://github.com/motdotla/dotenv) file, typically used to store your database credentials in a group of environment variables

 ##### 3. Create your SQLite database file and set the database connection